Justification of Red List Category

 Conservation Actions Proposed

 14 cm.
 Tiny rail.
 Adult male has chestnut head.
 Both sexes have black-barred chestnut tail and white wing-patches (very obvious in flight, not visible at rest).
 Similar spp.
 No other flufftail Sarothrura has white wing-patches.
 Female paler below than other female flufftails Voice Was believed to make a soft, double-noted hooting, but it has been proposed that these calls may in fact refer to nocturnal calls of Grey Crowned-crane Balearica regulorum.
-Hints Best chance of seeing this secretive bird is during the wet season in upland marshes in central South Africa and Ethiopia.
+Instead wing-flapping has been suggested to be a possible method of communication (M. Anderson in litt.
+2018) Hints Best chance of seeing this secretive bird is during the wet season in upland marshes in central South Africa and Ethiopia.